ApiLogicServer/Docs/docs/DevOps-GitHub.md

 API Logic Projects are standard, and so are their GitHb / IDE operations.
 A typical flow is illustrated below.

+!!! pied-piper ":bulb: TL;DR - Standard file-based projects enable git; Codespaces ready"

+    Projects are file-based (including logic), so work with standard `git` support.

+    Projects are pre-configured for Dev Containers, so work with Codespaces.

 ## Local Project Creation

 Create your project, customize as necessary, and use `git` or your IDE to publish the project to GitHub.
 For example, in VSCode, there is a button to `Publish` your project.